MadMockers/BareBonesOS/README.txt

  - Jumping to bbosinfo.Interrupt_Handler should only be done in the situation described in the previous point (example below).
 This is problematic as you can't easily invoke an interrupt from inside an interrupt handler, and thus would not be able to use BBOS functionality.
-To resolve this, INT 0x4743 and be replaced with JSR bbosinfo.API_Handler.
+To resolve this, INT 0x4743 can be replaced with JSR bbosinfo.API_Handler.

 Custom Interrupt Handler Example
 --------------------------------